Rymouxi/Projet-2A-Console-sur-FPGA/README.md

-# ASM IDE in Python for our VHDL - Programmed FPGA
+# ASM IDE in Python for our VHDL-Programmed FPGA
 ## 1. Introduction
 Welcome to our project!
-We've built a tool that helps people create and test digital systems using a language called Assembly (ASM).
-Think of it like building something on a computer, but instead of using regular programming languages, we're using ASM.

-So, how does it work?
-We've got three main parts:

-**Simulator:** This is like a virtual lab where you can write and test your ASM code.
-It's built using Python.
-You write your ASM code here, and the simulator helps you see how it works without needing real hardware.

-**VHDL:** This part programs the card so it can understand ASM.
-We are making the instructions that the processor will understand.
+Programmers often know very well how to code in high-level languages, but sometimes lack the understanding of what's happening at a lower level.
+Our goal was to understand this lower level by trying to recreate a computer from scratch.

+We've programmed the basic instructions of the LCM3 Assembly code on an FPGA Board in VHDL, intending to execute the Assembly code on it.
+For this, we needed an IDE to write and debug Assembly code and download it on a board, so we coded our own in Python!

+This project thus have 3 parts

+**The Simulator:** The IDE running in Python on your computer, in which you can write, test, and debug your ASM code.

+**The Board Programmation:** The VHDL code describes the functioning of the processor.

-**ASM Programming:** This is where the magic happens!
+**The ASM Code:** This is where the magic happens!
 You write your instructions in ASM.
-These instructions tell the computer chip what to do, like add numbers, store information, or even play games like Snake or Tic Tac Toe.
+These instructions tell the computer chip what to do like adding numbers, storing information, or even playing games like Snake or Tic Tac Toe.

 ## 2. Software
 ### 2.1 Simulator